 Community nurses largely provide treatment in individual’s own homes which includes care homes.
 A high proportion of people they visit are adults at risk of abuse or neglect by the fact that they have care and support needs and many cannot protect themselves.
 Community nurses are trained to recognise the signs of abuse and neglect, and to raise their concerns through their line manager, or directly with local authorities.
 The most common concerns raised relate to neglect.

 Through holistic assessments, nursing staff may identity that the person is not getting their health or social care needs met.
 This could be because of gaps in what is provided by the statutory agencies, or because of decisions made on their behalf by family or friends.
-Nurses are in a good position to identify possible abuse or neglect particularly financial abuse or domestic violence, including where this could be a response to the pressures of caring.
+Nurses are in a good position to identify possible abuse or neglect particularly financial abuse or domestic abuse, including where this could be a response to the pressures of caring.